Expert Council on University Governance

 Individual submissions will be listed as the submitters name, organisation submissions will not include the name of the person submitting.
 It is the individual’s responsibility to ensure that no personal or identifying information is included in the submission document.

-Confidential Submissions
+Confidential submissions

 Any submissions that have been approved as Confidential are listed only under ‘confidential’ and are not available for viewing.
 Please reach out to the Council Secretariat for any further advice or assistance on confidentiality.